sagemath/trac_to_gh/Issue 8150.md

 # Issue 8150: various fixes in sage/groups/ and sage/interfaces needed for GAP 4.4.12

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8150

 Original creator: dimpase